jakobupton/Discord-Bot/README.md

 # discordbot
-Bot that has chat gpt connection, coin flip and calls Garrett a christmas noob
+Bot that calls Garrett a christmas noob